- Saint Catherine of Bologna

 Scholars and religious have shown a renewed interest in the guide she wrote for novices, The Seven Spiritual Weapons.
 One of the “weapons” she describes in that treatise might inspire Catholic artists today: in exhorting her sisters to trust in God, she tells them, “to believe that alone we will never be able to do something truly good.”

-Throughout her life St. Catherine experienced mystical visions, which she documented in her treatise.
+Her life St. Catherine experienced mystical visions, which she documented throughout her treatise.
 She wrote that she had the ecstatic experience of having the baby Jesus placed in her arms by the Blessed Mother.
 She was also tormented by visions of the devil, but she was able to overcome these after many years of prayer.

 She was canonized in 1712 and her feast day is March 9.